Dog Attacks and Personal Injuries

 Dog attacks happen unexpectedly.
 How you respond when a dog attacks can affect you physically, financially, and legally.
 However, according to California Dog Bite Law, the dog owner is responsible for the actions of their pet.
 If an aggressive dog is in the position to bite you, it is typically due to the owner’s negligence.

-Our expert dog bite attorneys at West Coast Trial Lawyers understand dog bite law in Los Angeles and surrounding areas.
+Our dog bite attorneys at West Coast Trial Lawyers understand dog bite laws in California.
 If you have been attacked by a dog, be sure to contact us to learn how you can earn the highest level of compensation.

 Why Do Dogs Attack?